ericniebler/stl2/ext/constructible/constructible.md

 5. **"Assignable concept looks wrong" ([stl2#229](https://github.com/ericniebler/stl2/issues/229))**
 > There are a few problems with `Assignable`.
 The given definition, `Assignable<T, U>()` would appear to work with reference types (as one would expect), but the prose description reads, "Let `t` be an lvalue of type `T`..."
 There are no lvalues of reference type, so the wording is simply wrong.
 The wording also erroneously uses `==` instead of the magic phrase "is equal to," accidentally requiring the types to satisfy (some part of) `EqualityComparable`.
 >
-> Also, LEWG requested at the Issaquah 2016 meeting that this concept be changed such that it is only satisfied when `T` is a non-const lvalue reference type.
+> Also, LWG requested at the Issaquah 2016 meeting that this concept be changed such that it is only satisfied when `T` is an lvalue reference type.

 6. **"MoveConstructible<T>() != std::is_move_constructible<T>()"  ([stl2#313](https://github.com/ericniebler/stl2/issues/313))**
 > The definition of `MoveConstructible` applies `remove_cv_t` to its argument before testing it, as shown below: